EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I worked with loops and did some practice in the editor.
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.

+## Day 57

+* Project you are working on - Javascript & jQuery.
+* Progress today - No code today.
+Started reading about the DOM and accessing nodes.
+* Challenges you faced - None.
+* Tasks for tomorrow - Keep reading.